-4.1 Appointment and Replacement (pursuant to art.
-123-bis, subsection 1, letter l), of the consolidated finance act - TUF)
+4.1 APPOINTMENT AND REPLACEMENT (pursuant to art.
+123-bis, subsection 1, letter I), of the consolidated finance act - TUF)

 Pursuant to the provisions of the regulations in force, the Bylaws of Astaldi S.p.A. provides for the "slate voting" system with regard to the appointment of its Board of Directors.